TiagoApostolo13/MBio_task2/README.md

 mvn clean test -Dbrowser=chrome (or firefox)

-This will clean previous test results, compile the code, and execute the automated tests in the Chrome browser.
+This will clean previous test results, compile the code, and execute the automated tests in the browser.

 ##Customization